ryzaer/ini-style-php-router/README.md

-# PHP Router Class Documentation
+# iniStyle PHP Router Class Documentation
 This document describes the usage, structure, and configuration of the `Router` class used for routing in a PHP application with `.ini`-based configuration.

 Templating engine integrated, supporting Blade-like syntax including `@extends`, `@section`, filters, includes, components, and caching.